Chronos | Fiction and Philosophy

-Time is not a river, It is a knot.
-Līlā, a Santhal girl from the forests of Eastern India, becomes the living face of Mahākāl — the eternal time that binds past, present and future.
-Across three worlds and three centuries she must unravel the knot she herself helps create.
+Chronos explores this knot through fiction and philosophy.
+In the Chronotantra trilogy, Līlā, a Santhal girl from the forests of Eastern India, becomes the living face of Mahākāl — the eternal Time that binds past, present and future.
+Across three worlds and three centuries, she must unravel the knot in which she finds herself and her world tied up in.

 |